phoenix-chronobiology/phoenix-chronobiology.github.io/docs/glossary.md

 : [medicine]
 : See [activity of daily living](#activity-of-daily-living).

-<span id="amplitude">amplitude (A)</span>
+<span id="amplitude">amplitude</span>
 : [statistics]
-:   1.
-Half the total predictable change in a rhythm.
-    2. The measure of one half of the extent of the rhythmic change estimated by the mathematical model (e.g., cosine curve) best fitting to the data (e.g., the difference between the maximum and the rhythm-adjusted mean (MESOR) of the best fitting curve).
+: A measure of one half the extent of rhythmic change in a cycle estimated by the sinusoidal (or other) function used to approximate the rhythm, e.g., the difference between the maximum and [MESOR](#mesor) of a best fitting cosine.
+: Units: original physiological units, e.g., number of heart beats, mmHg in blood pressure, etc.
 : (source: [AAMCC](http://www.aamcc.net/glossary.htm){: target="_blank" })

+<span id="angular-frequency">angular frequency</span>
+: special case of frequency of a periodic process expressed in degrees or radians per unit of time obtained by equating one cycle to 2π, e.g., ω in equation y(t) = M + A cos(ωt + φ) used to approximate a rhythm.
+Observe relation between angular frequency and frequency: ω = 2π/ τ = 2πf since frequency is the reciprocal of the period: f = 1/ τ Note: equivalent to angular velocity, usually visualized on polar coordinates.

 <span id="artery">artery</span>
 : [physiology]
 : A blood vessel that carries blood from the heart to the body.
 : Contrast with [vein](#vein).

+---
 ### B

 <span id="bathymetron">bathymetron</span>